-This service is the very best option for getting moderate amounts of money into the country.
-Transferwise optimizes international transfers routing and charges only a 1.5% fee while using market exchange rates.
-Money arrives as a local transfer from another Chilean bank, so you don't need to provide documents to prove the source of funds to your bank.
+2020 update: Before this service was the very best option for getting moderate amounts of money into the country but nowadays it's quite expensive with over 3% for a transfer.
+Transferwise optimizes international transfers routing, so money arrives as a local transfer from another Chilean bank and you don't need to provide documents to prove the source of funds to your bank.

 You can send up to CL$5,000,000 in one transfer.
 Not all countries are supported for sending money but you can also open a Transferwise borderless account and receive money directly into it.

 2018 update: Chilean banks closed accounts of cryptocurrency exchanges in May, so it's hard to convert Bitcoin into Chilean peso right now.

 If you are familiar with Bitcoin transfers and comfortable with its exchange rate's volatility, there's a startup company Buda.com funded by Chilean government's economic development organization (CORFO).
 Similar to Transferwise, you receive money as a local transfer to your Chilean bank account and don't need to provide any documents.
 The limit is US$10,000 monthly.

 In 2018, most of the Chilean banks started to charge foreign cards a fee between CL$4,000–5,500 for withdrawals.
 The only banks who still don't charge some foreign cards in ATMs are Scotiabank, Banco Security, and Banco Internacional but that can change at any moment.